databio/pepatac/README.md

 **Prealignments**.
 The pipeline can (optionally) first align to any number of reference assemblies separately before the primary genome alignment.
 This increases both speed and accuracy and can be used, for example, to align sequentially to mtDNA, repeats, or spike-ins.

-# 3. Container approach
+# 3. Installation

+# 3.1 Clone the pipeline

+First, **clone the pipeline**.
+Clone this repository using one of these methods:
+- using SSH: `git clone git@github.com:databio/ATACseq.git`
+- using HTTPS: `git clone https://github.com/databio/ATACseq.git`

+Next, specify custom sequencing adapter file if desired (in [pipelines/ATACseq.yaml](pipelines/ATACseq.yaml)).

-You have two options for installing the software prerequisites: 1) use a container, in which case you need only either `docker` or `singularity`; or 2) install all prerequisites natively.
-If you want to install it natively, skip to the [native installation instructions](#5-native-approach).
+Next, you have two options for installing the software prerequisites: 1) use a container, in which case you need only either `docker` or `singularity`; or 2) install all prerequisites natively.
+If you want to install it natively, skip to the [native installation instructions](#3.3-native-approach).

-## 3.1 Container install
+## 3.2 Use containers

 Choose either `docker` or `singularity`, and pull the container image: